ApollosTomato/themes/README.md

 # Migufy Rockbox Theme
 Port of Themify, original theme made by Dook and ported to the Innioasis Y1 by rockbox-y1.

-It features hand drawn pixel perfect icons, though im no designer so it might violate some UX guidelines.
-As well as the Migu 1P font instead of the LeagueSpartan for full CJK support.
+It features hand drawn pixel perfect symmetric icons, though im no designer so it might violate some UX guidelines.
+As well as the Migu 1P font instead of the LeagueSpartan.

 ## Other Changes
 - Hidden sleep indicator